vivekso/todo/README.md

 ✅ **Mark tasks as complete** – Helps track progress efficiently.
 ✅ **Email notifications** – Sends an email when a task is marked as complete.
 ✅ **Soft delete** – Deleted tasks are not permanently removed, allowing for recovery.
+✅ **PostgreSQL as Database** – Uses a robust and scalable relational database.
 ✅ **Bootstrap-powered UI** – Clean and responsive interface for a better experience.

 ---